ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

-# Lensiformer: a Relativistic Physics-Informed Vision Transformer (PIViT) Architecture for Dark Matter Morphology.
+# Lensiformer: a Relativistic Physics-Informed Vision Transformer Architecture for Dark Matter Morphology.

 ![Google_Summer_of_Code_logo_(2021) svg](https://github.com/SVJLucas/Physics-Informed-Features-For-Dark-Matter-Morphology/assets/60625769/ac669c97-02ef-48cb-877c-1d794a506476)

+The Lensiformer architecture, developed as part of the international **Google Summer of Code** program in collaboration with **Machine Learning for Science (ML4SCI)**, serves as a transformer specifically designed for studies in relativistic gravitational lensing.

 # Problem Description